SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 Dialogflow:
 """"""""""""""""""""""""""""""""""""""""
 I.) UI:
-For a given intent within your agent, under the 'Response'
+For a given intent within your agent, under the 'Responses'
 section:
 1) Click the + icon next to 'Default'
 2) Select 'Google Assistant'
-3) Under the 'Google Assistant' tab, select 'Add Message Content'
+3) Under the 'Google Assistant' tab, select 'ADD RESPONSES'
 4) Select 'List'
 5) Enter the URL of the picture
 6) In the Title field, enter what you want Pepper to say and display